 MRT Klong Toei exit 2, pass the soi Ring Ngan Ya Sub, a few steps and you’re there.

-Heng Chun Seng Red meat soup
+Heng Chun Seng Red Meat Soup

 Open for over 40 years, this restaurant is famous for its tender red meat and their specialty maw fai “firepot,” or hot pot.
-They serve the soup with two types of noodles, sen mi, and sen lek.
+They sell the soup with two types of noodles, sen mi, and sen lek.
 I always order sen lek with everything “saie took yang” beef and entrails (tongue, liver, intestines, and spleen) a delicious sugar/salted mixture.
 But of course, you can choose according to your taste.
 50 baht + 2 baht if you drink water.
 The lady speaks English.

 Open.
 Monday to Friday from 07.00 to 15.00